Veronica Mars (film): Filming

 Principal photography began on June 17, 2013, in Los Angeles and lasted 28 days.
 Initial filming involved 120 scenes, which Thomas described as "an aggressive schedule."
 The Santa Monica Pier, the Vincent Thomas Bridge, The Edison at the Higgins Building, were among the 28 locations used for the filming.
 Scenes were also shot at the Arts District of Los Angeles and at Long Beach, California.
 Following a test screening in October 2013, Warner Bros. agreed to pay for an additional day of shooting in order to clarify a plot point.
 As a result, two scenes were shot during the following December.

 Music

 The musical score for Veronica Mars was composed by Josh Kramon, who previously wrote the original background music to the television series.
 A soundtrack album containing Kramon's score was released on March 14, 2014.

 Soundtrack

 A compilation album of music featured in the film was released digitally by WaterTower Music on March 4, 2014.
-The album features the television series' original title song "We Used to Be Friends" by The Dandy Warhols, as well as a new acoustic version by Alejandro Escovedo and other songs by Emperor X, Twin Sister, ZZ Ward, Sufjan Stevens, Max Schneider, Mackintosh Braun, Typhoon, Lou Rawls, and Gregory Alan Isakov.
+The album features the television series's original title song "We Used to Be Friends" by The Dandy Warhols, as well as a new acoustic version by Alejandro Escovedo and other songs by Emperor X, Twin Sister, ZZ Ward, Sufjan Stevens, Max Schneider, Mackintosh Braun, Typhoon, Lou Rawls, and Gregory Alan Isakov.